nicholasshirley/knock_once/README.md

 If you would like to check if a user token is valid (e.g. you are making them enter a pin or copy a token from an email) you can `POST` to `/auth/passwords/validate` with a `token`.
 This will return an empty `202` on success and `404` on failure.

 ## Current state
-The gem has been extracted from a test project and as such has very little configurability (but it works at least within those parameters).
+The gem has been extracted from a test project and as such has only limited configurability (but it works at least within those parameters).
 The primary next steps are to add user configuration options, additional documentation, add tests for current functionality and improve the generators.

 ## Contributing
 Pull requests are very welcome.